Blog

 Keep reading to learn the what, why, and how of creating the perfect customer journey map.

-A customer journey map is a compact visual representation of a customer’s overall experience with your eCommerce brand.
+Overall, a customer journey map is a compact visual representation of a customer’s overall experience with your eCommerce brand.
 It helps you look at your business, content, and processes through the customer’s eyes, so you can visualize their shopping experience as they move through the different stages of your sales funnel.

 There are several types of customer journey maps, including: